TaitoUnited/full-stack-template/CONFIGURATION.md

 3. Run `taito env rotate:ENV SECRET` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

 > For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.

 * [ ] All done

+## Automated tests

+### Unit tests

+All unit tests are run automatically during build (see the `Dockerfile.build` files).
+You can use any test tools that have been installed as development dependency inside the container.
+If the test tools generate reports, they should be placed at the `/service/test/reports` (`./test/reports`) directory inside the container.
+You can run unit tests manually with the `taito unit` command (see help with `taito unit -h`).

+* [ ] All done

+### Integration and end-to-end tests

+All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
+You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
+You can specify your environment specific test settings in `taito-config.sh` using `test_` as prefix.
+You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
+If the test tools generate reports, screenshots or videos, they should be placed at the `/service/test/reports`, `/service/test/screenshots` and `/service/test/videos` directories.

+Tests are grouped in test suites (see the `test-suites` files).
+All test suites can be kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
+You can enable data cleaning in `taito-config.sh` with the `ci_exec_test_init` setting, but you should use it for dev environment only.

+You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
+When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.

+> Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

+* [ ] All done